njh/mqtt-sn-tools/README.md

       -p <port>      Network port to connect to.
 Defaults to 1883.
       -q <qos>       Quality of Service value (0, 1 or -1).
 Defaults to 0.
       -r             Message should be retained.
-      -t <topic>     MQTT topic name to publish to.
+      -t <topic>     MQTT-SN topic name to publish to.
       -T <topicid>   Pre-defined MQTT-SN topic ID to publish to.
       --fe           Enables Forwarder Encapsulation.
 Mqtt-sn packets are encapsulated according to MQTT-SN Protocol Specification v1.2, chapter 5.5 Forwarder Encapsulation.
       --wlnid        If Forwarder Encapsulation is enabled, wireless node ID for this client.
 Defaults to process id.